atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

 - `com.example.javamvnspringbtblank.service.channel.ChannelFactory`
   - A basic implementation of a `Factory Design Pattern` for producing the relevant Channel objects based on the required type and hence providing the relevant functionality.
+  - The `ChannelFactory` is configured with supported channels from the `application.properties` configuration file, thus making it more flexible and extensible for the future.

 - `com.example.javamvnspringbtblank.service.channel.EmailChannel`
   - A concrete implementation of the `com.example.javamvnspringbtblank.service.channel.Channel` interface. `EmailChannel` makes use of the Kafka `com.example.javamvnspringbtblank.kafka.Producer` to produce the required message of type `email` and forward it to `Kafka`, so that `Kafka` in turn can forward it to any `Consumers`, listening for messages on the relevant `Kafka` topic.